kubeslice/kubeslice-controller/README.md

 ## Getting Started

 The KubeSlice Controller orchestrates the creation and management of slices on worker clusters.
 It is strongly recommended to use a released version.
-Follow the instructions provided in this [document](https://docs.avesha.io/opensource/installing-the-kubeslice-controller).
+Follow the instructions provided in this [document](https://docs.avesha.io/documentation/open-source/0.2.0/getting-started-with-cloud-clusters/installing-kubeslice/installing-the-kubeslice-controller).

 ## Building and Deploying `kubeslice-controller` in a Local Kind Cluster
-For more information, see [getting started with kind clusters](https://docs.avesha.io/opensource/getting-started-with-kind-clusters).
+For more information, see [getting started with kind clusters](https://docs.avesha.io/documentation/open-source/0.2.0/getting-started-with-kind-clusters).

 ### Prerequisites

 * Docker installed and running in your local machine
 * A running [`kind`](https://kind.sigs.k8s.io/)  cluster
 * [`kubectl`](https://kubernetes.io/docs/tasks/tools/) installed and configured
-* Follow the getting started from above, to install [`kubeslice-controller`](https://github.com/kubeslice/kubeslice-controller) and [`worker-operator`](https://github.com/kubeslice/worker-operator)
+* Follow the getting started from above to install [`kubeslice-controller`](https://github.com/kubeslice/kubeslice-controller) and [`worker-operator`](https://github.com/kubeslice/worker-operator).

 ### Setting up Your Helm Repo
 If you have not added avesha helm repo yet, add it.